herpiko/herpiko.github.io/content/post/2026-02-22-blankon-revival-project-part-1.md

 Many BlankOn developers use this answer, including me sometimes, "The distro is just the bonuses.
 It is about people, leveraging their capabilities".
 While it is true to the root, these answer has potential misleading interpretation and could lead us to incorrect thinking about the product.
 IMHO, the last few BlankOn Linux releases were never perfect or production ready.
 Our proudness could not fix that reality.
 In Bekraf Habibi Festival, BlankOn get one booth and I have really mind changing discussion with one of the visitor, where he said that if the product was never been the main goal, we should not release it to public at all.
 There are real users out there, so there are responsibilities.

-We are fundamentally broken.
+We were fundamentally broken.

 ### Our model was not sustainable at all

 A developer could simply resign after a version was released.
 We cannot necessarily call that irresponsibility, because people come and go with different motivations.
 We did not pay them, so we had no authority to hold them accountable.
-When they left, the project’s implicit goal, leveraging people’s capabilities, was considered accomplished.
+When they left, the project's implicit goal, leveraging people's capabilities, was considered accomplished.
 No questions were asked.

 A server could break without anyone clearly responsible for fixing it, or without anyone capable of fixing it at all.
 A domain could expire because no one paid attention, especially when money was involved.
 Do we even have money?